Is there no better combo than pork chops with Kielbasa sausage and sauerkraut? Classic hearty German pork chops recipe.

 - 1 bay leaf

-- 2 Tbsp thinly shredded fresh sage leaves or 2 teaspoons crumbled dried
+- 2 tablespoon thinly shredded fresh sage leaves or 2 teaspoons crumbled dried

-- 1 Tbsp cornstarch dissolved in 2 Tbsp cold water
+- 1 tablespoon cornstarch dissolved in 2 Tbsp cold water

 1 Make the stuffing: In a heavy skillet cook the onion, the garlic, and the sage in the butter over low heat, stirring, until the onion is softened.
 Remove the skillet from the heat, and stir in the breadcrumbs and salt and pepper to taste.
 Set aside.